d3fin3d/staff/guidelines.md

 * __Misplaced server threads should be hidden__

-  If a server thread is posted outside of the PC servers section, do not move it into servers.
+  If a server thread is posted outside of the PC Servers section, do not move it into Servers.
 Hide the thread and infract for "Server thread (wrong section)".
 If it's a first offense, informal.

 * __Do not move threads into "Minecraft Server Hosting" or "MCPE Server Hosting"__